j4zzcat/j4zzcat-bigbluecloud/examples/openshift/README.md

 ssh-keygen -t rsa -b 4096 -N "" -f ./keys/admin_key.rsa
 ```

-Edit the file `./main.auto.tfvars` and set the name of the openshift cluster, domain, location, the resource group etc. Note that the specified resource group should exist already.
+Edit the file `./main.auto.tfvars` and set the name of the openshift cluster, domain, location, profile of the infra/masters/workers machine, the resource group etc. Note that the specified resource group should exist already.
 For example:
 ```
 # file main.auto.tfvars
 cluster_name        = "grapefruit"